theKashey/proxyquire-webpack-alias/README.md

 This library uses proxyquire-2, a bit more powerfull fork of original one.
 For details about `proxyquire-2` API – see [proxyquire documentation](https://github.com/theKashey/proxyquire).
 It is just extends functionality, 100% compatible with old one.

+## rewiremock
+ From some point of view - you should stop using proxyquire.
+The better ways were invented.
+Including [rewiremock](https://github.com/theKashey/rewiremock).

 ## API
 * `configire(webpack.alias.conf)` allows you to overwrite location of webpack.aliases configuration file.